virtual-dnd/coffee-time/README.md

 ### Client / React App

 The client app uses [Create React App](https://create-react-app.dev/).
-For first time users, you will need to `cd` into the `app` directory and install the packages.
+For first time users, you will just need to install the packages via Yarn.

 To install the packages run